 Ayurvedic practices like oiling the body originate in texts that are more than three thousand years old.

 As we move from winter to spring there is one verse, translated from Sanskrit to English, that I recite to my students.

-Sneha (oil) affused (sic) on the human organism imparts a tone and vigor to its root-principles (tissues), in the same manner as water furnishes the roots of a tree or a plant with the necessary nutritive elements, and fosters its growth, when poured into the soil where it grows.
-The use of sneha at a bath causes the sneha to penetrate into the system through the mouths of the veins and the ducts of the body, as also through the roots of the hair, and thus soothes and invigorates the body with its own essence.
+Sneha (oil) affused (sic) on the human organism imparts a tone and vigor to its root principles (tissues), in the same manner as water furnishes the roots of a tree or a plant with the necessary nutritive elements, and fosters its growth when poured into the soil where it grows.
+The use of sneha in a bath causes the Sneha to penetrate into the system through the mouths of the veins and the ducts of the body, as also through the roots of the hair, and thus soothes and invigorates the body with its own essence.